Connections 2025 Speakers

 Curt Thompson, MD, is a board certified psychiatrist, author, speaker, and co-host of The Being Known Podcast.
 He has been in private practice for over 30 years in Falls Church, Virginia, graduated from Wright State University’s Boonshoft School of Medicine, and completed his psychiatric residency at Temple University Hospital.

 Curt strives to help patients develop flourishing lives by telling their stories more truly, in order to become more deeply known, for the purpose of creating beauty and goodness in the world.
 With conviction and humor, he trains clinicians and speaks at workshops, retreats and conferences, integrating neuroscience, human relationships and Christian faith.
-He and his wife Phyllis are the parents of two adult children and live in Northern Virginia.
+He and his wife, Phyllis, are the parents of two adult children and live in Northern Virginia.